Back to lessons

 Resolving disputes effectively

 Start with the seller: Most problems resolve at this level.
 Contact customer service with documentation of the issue, the original purchase, and your desired resolution.
-Be specific.
 Escalate to a supervisor if initial contacts fail.

 Credit Monitoring